DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-data.md

    ![](../../../images/eurd-web-add-sql-data-source-menu.png)

-   The menu contains this command if your software vendor explicitly provided any data connections.
+   The menu contains this command if your software vendor provides data connections.

-3. Select the required data connection on the [Data Source Wizard](../report-designer-tools/data-source-wizard.md)'s first page and click **Next** to proceed.
+3. Select the data connection on the [Data Source Wizard](../report-designer-tools/data-source-wizard.md)'s first page and click **Next**.

     ![](../../../images/eurd-web-binding-sql-ds-wizard.png)